Shiroyuki82/Aether-OPT-FeraDroidEngine/README.md

 -Niko
 -Dmitry

-Other contributor, all of FDE Users are credited in this post. avoiding copyright strike
+Other contributor, all of FDE Contributors/Users are credited in this post. avoiding copyright strike

+-- This Repo doesn't clone FDE, nor reproducing it by other means, not bootlegs. i use FDE App by myself --